xwipeoutx/unity-bits/README.md

 Manages transitions between complex states via timelines.
 This is just an example pattern to follow.

+# Editor Helpers

+## Check References

+Ensures all the fields on your components are set.
+Edit the special cases in `_skipPropertyTypes` and `switch (prop.type)` as needed

 # Gizmos

 A bunch of Gizmos that I'm not gonna spend much effort documenting